Ozzie Albies Player Props: Braves vs. Brewers

 Ozzie Albies At The Plate

-- Among the qualified hitters in MLB play, he ranks 73rd in batting average, 95th in on-base percentage, and 21st in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 69th, his on-base percentage ranks 94th, and he is 19th in the league in slugging.

+- In 65.7% of his 102 games this season, Albies has picked up at least one hit.
+He's also had 26 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.